How to Make Chamomile Tea Properly

 Herbal tea like chamomile won’t get bitter when it oversteeps so it’s not as fussy as black tea or green tea.

-STEP 1: Warm up teapot and cups.
+STEP 1: Warm up teapot.

 STEP 2: Put chamomile tea into teapot and add hot water.